cmckenz87/ArcsFates/userGuide/docs/A-Fates/1-Steward.md

     [![Imperial Sponsor](1/piece_0_3.jpg){ width="150" }](1/piece_0_3.jpg){ data-lightbox="1" }

 2. Place the Sponsored token on the First Regent tile.
-3. Scrap the 3 Govern the Imperial Reach cards from the Edicts and add these cards to the Edicts:
+3. Scrap the 3 Govern the Imperial Reach cards from the rules booklet and replace them with these cards:

     [![Govern With Authority](1/piece_0_2.jpg){ width="150" }](1/piece_0_2.jpg){ data-lightbox="1" } [![Govern With Authority](1/piece_0_1.jpg){ width="150" }](1/piece_0_1.jpg){ data-lightbox="1" } [![Govern With Authority](1/piece_0_0.jpg){ width="150" }](1/piece_0_0.jpg){ data-lightbox="1" }